poorsquinky/resume/resume.md

 - Just seeing if you're actually reading this

 Network Administration
-- Experienced with complex Ethernet and WiFi network topologies.
+- Experienced with complex Ethernet and WiFi network topologies
-- Protocol-level network analysis.
+- Protocol-level network analysis

 Data storage
 - DBA-level experience with PostgreSQL and mySQL